sverweij/dependency-cruiser/doc/rules-tutorial.md

 your website to run :grimace: .

 Luckily you know `kpttraag`, the author of `yudelyo` - you submit a PR and wait.
-In the mean time you don't want to have the build break until `kpttraag` has found the time to merge your PR.
+In the meantime you don't want to have the build break until `kpttraag` has found the time to merge your PR.

 You realize there might be more npm packages using http too, so ...